-In November 2015 as part of the requirement of their course, pupils studying Travel and Tourism planned and led a trip to Paris.
+In November 2015 as part of the requirement of their course, pupils studied Travel and Tourism planned and led a trip to Paris.

-In January 2015 a group of pupils studying will visit Cern in Switzerland
+In January 2015 a group of pupils studied at Cern in Switzerland

-In February 2016 pupils from the History and Politics Departments will visit Sandy Spring Friends’ School in USA.
-In addition to consolidating links between the two Schools pupils will have opportunities to learn more about Quakerism through a visit to one of the Underground Railroad posts and discussions linked to reconciliation.
+In February 2016 pupils from the History and Politics Departments visited Sandy Spring Friends’ School in USA.
+In addition to consolidating links between the two Schools pupils had opportunities to learn more about Quakerism through a visit to one of the Underground Railroad posts and discussions linked to reconciliation.